Pamplemousse/nextcloud-deck-api.gem/README.md

 ## How to use

-Assuming the following environment variable are set:
+The following environment variables need to be set:
   * `DECK_API_USERNAME`: The name of the Nextcloud user to use to access the Deck application;
   * `DECK_API_PASSWORD`: The password associated with the aforementioned user;
   * `DECK_API_DOMAIN`: The domain where the Nextcloud instance is accessible at.